 Choosing a Program

-This new pilot program will offer funding to qualifying low-income homeowners in priority neighbourhoods to complete essential home repairs.
+This program will offer a conditional grant to qualifying low-income homeowners to complete essential home repairs.

 Affordable Housing in Edmonton